INFINITE-ALGOS/solar-react/README.md

 ## Available Scripts

+### `npm start`

+From package.json creates nodemodules folder by downloading the mentioned dependencies

+OR

 In the project directory, you can run:

 ## NodeModules.rar

 DECOMPRESS THE NODEMODULES.RAR BEFORE RUNNING 'npm start' in local rep.

 ### `npm start`